 When you think of outdoor furniture, you may think of white or brown wicker, wooden furniture, or plastic chairs and loungers arranged on a wrap-around porch or rear covered deck or patio.
 Usually no chance of upping the color stakes there.
 But the cushions and pillows that come with the furniture do offer a chance to add splashes and swaths of color.

-This relaxing outdoor fireplace space is brought to life by bright red armchairs and matching pillows arranged on the benches flanking the fireplace.
+This relaxing outdoor fireplace space is brought to life by bright red armchairs and the bronze star above the fireplace.
+(Plan #168-1011)

 Bright red chairs welcome guests on this front covered porch of a 3-bedroom, 2-bath Traditional home plan (House Plan #153-1906).